Tinkling Wash with Lemon

 - Position the patient with a semi-erect upper body

-To wash the hands and feet, the caregiver places the bowl with warm water at hip or calf level on the bed, laying a terrycloth towel underneath in each case.
+To wash the patient's hands and feet, the caregiver places the bowl with warm water at hip or calf level on the bed, laying a terrycloth towel underneath in each case.

 The caregiver stands next to the bed (facing the patient’s face) and holds the patient’s forearm with his nearest hand so that her fingertips are immersed in water.